Thank you to everyone who joined us on our webinar, the recording is now available .

 Q: If you use a VPN to access source code on premise from CloudBees DEV@cloud, would source code still be accessible by CloudBees employees?

 A: CloudBees support engineers do have access to the Jenkins build to provide support, but that access is restricted.
-Some plugins might pull and cache source on the master, which you should also be aware of.
+Some plugins might pull and cache source on the controller, which you should also be aware of.
 You can also use on-premise executors from the cloud if needed, to mix the hosted builds with something you want to remain isolated on-prem.
 Finally, some customers use their own VPC as an IPSec-based bridge to our OpenVPN-based connection, providing further control over access.

 Q: What is Puppet and Chef?
 Are they scripting languages or tools?